 - Soft skills, or interpersonal and organizational skills, are highly valued by employers

-- Applicant Tracking Systems will be scanning and ranking your resume using algorithms, so match the skills here with those on the job listing, for the best chance of avoiding ATS rejection.
+- Applicant tracking systems (ATS) will be scanning your resume for keywords and ranking your resume using algorithms.
+So match the skills here with those on the job listing, for the best chance of avoiding ATS rejection.

 - Choose skills that distinguish you from other candidates.

 We know you understand general design concepts, but resumes are a unique beast in this regard, as they are designed for a very specific purpose and a minimum of “eye time”.
-Your resume design should reflect your style and creativity, but there are some guidelines you should follow.
-You may choose to start with one of our Creative layout templates to ensure your resume stays legible and professional.
+Your resume design should reflect your style and creativity, but there are some guidelines to ensure the document stays legible and professional.

 Remember the bottom line is recruiters and hiring managers scan dozens of resumes.
-They won’t spend more than a few seconds on any of them, especially if they can’t easily find important information such as your job titles, contact data, and most recent position.
-As an artist, you may choose to use a photo on your resume, but consider that carefully before you do.
+They won’t spend more than a few seconds on any of them, especially if they can’t easily find important information such as the identifying details in the header, section titles or work work experience headings.

 We definitely recommend using a field-tested resume template such as those in Resume.io's collection.
 Perhaps choose one from our creative or modern design categories.
-Together with our dedicated online resume builder such as ours to ensure all formatting is correct.
-You can link directly to your portfolio from Resume.io.
+Together with our dedicated online resume builder, a template will help ensure all formatting is correct.
+You can also link directly to your portfolio from Resume.io!
 Make sure your links are prominently displayed when you design your resume.